Prepare for a career in which you will integrate clinical skills with holistic theory to promote mental, physical, and spiritual well-being in others.

 The Counseling and Psychology graduate program offers a 60-credit Holistic Studies Specialization, designed for students who view psychology from a holistic perspective and who wish to apply holistic principles to careers in counseling.

-Applications are currently being accepted for the Spring 2015 Semester
+Applications are currently being accepted for the Fall 2015 semester

 Graduate Clinical Mental Health Counseling students are taught